Tourlat/pdfcutter/README.md

   cargo run -- delete -i tests/tests_pdf/a.pdf -o test_without_pages2-3.pdf -p "2-3"
   ```

 ### How to Build and Run

+#### Precompiled Binaries
+You can download precompiled binaries from the [Releases](https://github.com/tourlat/pdfcutter/releases) page.

+Warning: These binaries are built on Linux, so the Windows binary may not work on all systems.

+We recommend building from source for the best compatibility or using Windows Subsystem for Linux (WSL) on Windows.

+#### By Cloning the Repository (need Rust and Cargo installed)

 1. Clone the repository:
    ```